Viktorija-Alexeeva/DE-project/reproduce.md

 bucket: airbnb-prices-eu-bucket
 ```

-Using Terraform, create new bucket and dataset.
+Using Terraform, create new bucket and dataset in GCP according to mentioned info.

-In bash in DE-project/terraform:
+In bash in ~/DE-project/terraform:
 ```
 terraform init
 terraform plan